ShudarshanKongkham/DataGeneration-VAE/README.md

   - [Librosa](https://librosa.org/)
   - [Matplotlib](https://matplotlib.org/)
   - [NumPy](https://numpy.org/)
 - **Inspiration**: This project was inspired by the potential of VAEs in audio synthesis and aims to contribute to the field of machine learning-based sound generation.
+My gratitude to [Valerio Velardo](https://github.com/musikalkemist) for introducing me to Audio Signal Processing.

 ---